 What does sustainability mean for all of us?

-Sustainability has many faces - for example, it is sustainable if I only live off the interest on my savings.
+Sustainability has many faces.
+For example, it is sustainable if I only live off the interest on my savings.
 Nowadays, however, the term is mainly used when it comes to environmental protection or nature conservation.
 We must not consume more of the earth's resources than can be regrown.

-But acting sustainably also means knowing why you are doing it.
-For example, to the biggest environmental problems of our time to solve - from the climate change to plastic waste in the sea.
-Or to enrich our life together and create a peaceful coexistence of people, economy and nature that benefits everyone and not just one individual.
-Or simply to lead the way, to inspire other people.
-And to leave their own children and grandchildren a planet on which (themselves) like to live.
-The Environmental awareness is essential for sustainable action.
+For example, to the greatest environmental problems of our time to solve - From Climate Change to the plastic waste in the sea.
+Or, to enrich our coexistence and create a peaceful coexistence of people, economy and nature that benefits everyone, not just individuals.

 Understanding the definition of sustainability and acting accordingly

-If I want the world to remain as beautiful as it is - or become as beautiful as it once was - then I should act in such a way that this goal is achieved.
-We are all in the same boat and must work together to ensure that it does not sink in the long term.
-So what is sustainability?
-Ultimately, sustainability means taking our environment into account in our actions - protecting and conserving it instead of polluting it and living at its expense.
+If I want the world to remain as beautiful as it is - or become as beautiful as it once was - then I should act in such a way that this goal can also be achieved.
+We are all in the same boat and must work together to ensure that it does not sink in the short, medium and long term.

 "What we do today will determine what the world looks like tomorrow."